hphelion/documentation/migration-overview-reference.md

 	A bootable volume enables you to launch an instance from that volume.
 You must make the volume bootable to use the volume to create a persistent server.

-7. Click one of the image type buttons: Public Images, Partner Images, or Private Images.
+7. Click one of the image type buttons:

+	- Public Images
+	- Partner Images
+	- Private Images.

 	For more information, see [About the image types](#https://docs.hpcloud.com/mc/compute/servers/manage#ImageTypes).

 8. Select the specific image from the drop down list.